pkirubakaran/Profile-PingCentral/README.md

 * Pwd: `2FederateM0re`

 ## Deployment - Docker Compose
-This repo has a configuration for PignCentral that needs to be directly injected into the PC service.
+This repo has a configuration for PingCentral that needs to be directly injected into the PC service.

 To deploy these Profiles, do the following:
 * On a Docker Compose host, run `git clone https://github.com/cprice-ping/Profile-PingCentral`